DonoghueLab/SIMNETS-Analysis-Toolbox/README.txt

     3. (optional) see the SIMNETS_live_tutorial for explanation of algorithm.

 The toolbox is completely implemented in MATLAB.
 To get started, just add the sub-folder `for_MATLAB` to your MATLAB path.
 However, certain basic MATLAB functions are rather slow.
 Therefore, core functionality has ALSO been implemented in C/C++ and can be compiled as `mex` files.
 This will improve performance dramatically (~2 orders of magnitude).
-See compilation instructions for your platform below.
                                                         --------------------------------------------------------------------------------------------------

 ## Cite ##